Krabby127/police-brutality/all-locations.md

 Aurora police arrived in riot gear to disperse the vigil.
 When participants refused, riot police beat them with batons and pepper-sprayed them.

-tags: strike, beat, baton, pepper-spray, spray, tear-gas
+tags: strike, beat, baton, pepper-spray, spray

 id: co-aurora-1